Norhan Hassan Salem

 Biography

 Noor has a Bachelor in Egyptology from the Faculty of Archaeology, Egyptology Department at Cairo University and a Diploma in History of Art from the same university.
-Currently, she is preparing her Master’s thesis in Greco-Roman art titled: Mummies’ Cartonnage in Greco-Roman era in Egypt, Artistic- Anthropological study at the Greco-Roman Department.
+Currently, she is preparing her master’s thesis in Greco-Roman art titled: Mummies’ Cartonnage in Greco-Roman era in Egypt, Artistic- Anthropological study at the Greco-Roman Department.
 Noor was the Archaeological Specialist of the Children’s Museum of Lego.

-She has participated in the following projects – Egypt Documentation Project, the British Museum, Department of Egypt and Sudan, and the Ministry of Antiquities.
+Norhan has participated in the following projects – Egypt Documentation Project, the British Museum, Department of Egypt and Sudan, and the Ministry of Antiquities.
 And the Memphis Site and Community Development project (MSCD), Ancient Egypt Associates (AERA), University of York and the Ministry of Antiquities.
 Norhan is a member of the Egyptian Coffins Conservation Project (EMCCP).

 Norhan published a paper in ICOM – CIMCIM Conference which was held in Paris in February 2020.
 She participated in ICOM – CIDOC in the virtual conference which was held in December with a paper entitled: The impact of Egypt Documentation Project – the British Museum on the Collection Management of the Egyptian Museum in Cairo.